Seaton McLean

 Seaton McLean is a Canadian film and television producer.
 He co-founded Atlantis Films.
 He oversaw all production activity for the Atlantis Films Limited, producing television series like White Fang, Traders, Earth: Final Conflict, Kurt Vonnegut's Welcome to the Monkey House, The Ray Bradbury Theater, PSI Factor and The Eleventh Hour.

+He is married to actress Sonja Smits, with whom he has two children.